 This aspect of annulment law is very similar to divorce law, and you may need professional legal representation to ensure that you receive a fair and equitable division of assets during the annulment proceedings.

 Putting Long Island Annulment Lawyers to Work for You

 Some annulment cases are straightforward, and they are filed before any children are produced or before marital property is accumulated.
 These are generally basic legal proceedings, but you must still prove your case for meeting annulment qualifications in New York before the marriage can be officially dissolved by the judge.
-Proving mental or physical issues, fraud and more can be difficult to do in a court of law, and professional legal representation is often necessary if you want to enjoy the best possible outcome from your annulment case.
+Proving mental or physical issues, fraud and more can be difficult to do in a court of law, and professional legal representation is often necessary if you want to enjoy the possible outcome from your annulment case.

 Annulments Filed Years Into Marriage